 If you need help with your Medicare but don’t want to appoint a representative, you can get help from a friend or family member.

-Just make sure they have your permission to speak to Medicare on your behalf.
+Just ensure they have your permission to speak to Medicare on your behalf.
 You can get assistance from your state health insurance assistance program or a Medicare counselor.
-Keep in mind this limits what they can do for you without garnering approval.
+Remember that this limits what they can do for you without garnering approval.